-Since there are tons of such spam requests raised everyday from users, the social media platforms usually take time to respond.
+Since there are tons of such spam requests raised every day from users, social media platforms usually take time to respond.
 That’s why you can choose to take the next step…

 The tools I shared in step two will help you in banning fake profiles from Twitter and Instagram.
 Blocking a fake connection on LinkedIn is similar to reporting them.
-The limitation is that you can only block a maximum of 50 users.
+The limitation is that you can only block a maximum of 250 users as of 2019.

 Here’s how you can restrict and ban your fans on Facebook.

 1. If your clientele is local, then you can restrict your page’s visibility on Facebook.

 Head over to Page Settings >> Country Restrictions.

 List the countries where you don’t want to show your page and click on the “Save Changes” button.